dimstav23/GDPRuler/controller/source/rocksdb_server/README.md

 ## How to run server

 Program binary can be built alongside the gdpr_controller CMake.
-The rocksdb server is a standalone CLI program which can be executed with "./rocksdb_server <listening_port> <rocksdb_storage_path> <n_handler_threads>" command.
-Note that it expects exactly three arguments in this order.
+The rocksdb server is a standalone CLI program which can be executed with "./rocksdb_server <listening_port> <rocksdb_storage_path>" command.
+Note that it expects exactly two arguments in this order.

-Example execution: **./rocksdb_server 15001 ./db 2**
+Example execution: **./rocksdb_server 15001 ./db**

 ## File definitions